PhilipKone/HPE/MSc CS.md

 In contrast, bottom-up approaches, such as OpenPose (Cao et al., 2021) and HigherHRNet (Cheng et al., 2020), detect all keypoints in an image and then group them into individual poses.
 These methods offer better scalability and efficiency, making them more suitable for real-time applications and crowded scenes.
 However, they face challenges in accurately associating keypoints and handling scale variations across different individuals in the same scene (Du & Yu, 2022; Yu et al., 2022).

 ### 2.2.3 Gaussian Kernels

+Gaussian kernels have become the de facto standard for generating heatmaps in human pose estimation tasks.
+In this context, each keypoint is represented as a 2D Gaussian distribution centered at its ground-truth location, with the heatmap intensity at each pixel reflecting the likelihood of the keypoint’s presence.
+Mathematically, the value at pixel $(x, y)$ for keypoint $i$ is typically defined as:

+$$
+H_i(x, y) = \exp\left(-\frac{(x - x_i)^2 + (y - y_i)^2}{2\sigma^2}\right)
+$$

+where $(x_i, y_i)$ is the ground-truth keypoint location and $\sigma$ is the standard deviation controlling the spread of the Gaussian.

+#### Limitations of Fixed Gaussian Kernels

+While fixed Gaussian kernels are simple and effective for representing keypoint uncertainty, they are fundamentally limited in their ability to handle the diversity of human scales and poses present in real-world images (Luo et al., 2021; Wei et al., 2024).
+Specifically:

+- **Scale Sensitivity:** A single, fixed \(\sigma\) value cannot accommodate both large and small person instances in the same image, leading to poor localization for small or distant keypoints and excessive overlap for large-scale keypoints.
+- **Occlusion and Crowding:** In crowded scenes, fixed kernels often result in overlapping heatmaps, making it difficult to distinguish between closely spaced keypoints (Gu et al., 2020).
+- **Orientation and Aspect Ratio:** Fixed, isotropic kernels do not account for the orientation or aspect ratio of body parts, further limiting localization accuracy in complex poses.

+#### Adaptive and Scale-Aware Kernels

+To address these limitations, recent research has proposed adaptive or scale-aware Gaussian kernels, where the spread ($\sigma$) and potentially the shape of the kernel are dynamically determined based on local context (Yu et al., 2022; Han Yu et al., 2022).
+One notable approach is the Scale-Aware Heatmap Generator (SAHG), which sets the variance of the Gaussian according to the estimated scale of the person or keypoint, allowing the heatmap to more accurately reflect spatial uncertainty across a range of scales:

+$$
+\sigma^2_i = \max(s_i, s_{thr}) \cdot \frac{\sigma^2}{s_{thr}}
+$$

+where $s_i$ is the estimated scale for keypoint $i$ and $s_{thr}$ is a threshold parameter (Han Yu et al., 2022).

+Adaptive kernels have been shown to improve keypoint localization, especially in challenging scenarios involving scale variation, occlusion, and crowding.
+However, their integration into high-performance, real-time bottom-up frameworks remains an open research challenge (Li & Wang, 2022; Kamel et al., 2021).

+**Critical Gap:**
+Despite their promise, adaptive Gaussian kernels are not yet widely adopted in state-of-the-art bottom-up systems like DEKR.
+Most existing frameworks still rely on fixed kernels, limiting their robustness in real-world applications.
+This research aims to bridge this gap by designing and integrating scale-aware adaptive Gaussian kernels into the DEKR framework, with the goal of achieving scale-invariant and robust pose estimation.

 Gaussian kernels play a crucial role in heatmap generation for human pose estimation.
 Traditional approaches use fixed Gaussian kernels that assume a constant scale and orientation for all keypoints (Luo et al., 2021).
 This assumption proves problematic in real-world scenarios where humans appear at different scales and orientations due to perspective distortions and varying camera angles.